-We are thrilled to bring back one of our favorite types of posts, the Feature Spotlight.
+Welcome to this edition of one of our favorite types of posts, the Feature Spotlight.
 We ask featured artists some questions that allow us to get to know them better, so that we know what to look forward to.
-This time around, we’re shining the light on the extraordinary Michael Hatcher, the WordSpace Third Fridays at Dallas Poetry Slam feature for Friday, May 16, 2014.
+This time around, we’re shining the light on the phenomenal Fatima, the WordSpace Third Fridays at Dallas Poetry Slam feature for Friday, November 21, 2014.

 - Where are you from?